 National Parks on a Budget

-In the olden days, visiting National Parks was a traveler's right, which means the pastime was free.
+In the olden days, visiting national parks was a traveler's right, which means the pastime was free.
 Nowadays, after realizing that someone has to foot the bill for paying rangers and maintaining all that open space, at least some of that burden falls on the public, and park fees abound.
-Despite these realities, there are a number of ways for families to experience our 392 national parks on a budget.
+Despite these realities, there are a number of ways for families to experience our 400-plus national park areas on a budget.
 Here are some of our favorites.

-Starting in 2009, the National Park Service launched several fee-free days at more than 100 national parks, including Grand Canyon and Yosemite.
-The good news: The program was continued again for 2010.
-Upcoming fee-free dates this year are August 14-15, Sept.
-25 and Nov.
-11.
+Starting in 2009, the National Park Service launched several fee-free days at more than 100 national parks, including the Grand Canyon and Yosemite.
+There are a handful of days and weekends each year; keep track and plan your visit accordingly.

 Buy a Pass

 If your family plans to visit more than 1 national park this summer, consider purchasing a park pass, which offers yearlong access to multiple parks at a fee of less than $100.
-Pass-holders are entitled to access for 1 non-commercial vehicle, and 3 adults age 16 and older.
-While passes can be purchased at parks themselves, perhaps the best place to buy them is REI.
+Pass holders are entitled to access for 1 non-commercial vehicle and 4 adults age 16 and older (younger children are admitted free).

 Though lodges ranging from modest to luxurious can be found in the vicinity of most national parks, a cheaper alternative is to seek out national park campgrounds for accommodations.
-Many parks offer camping onsite, with great amenities and camper hookups, should you travel by RV.
-Rates are often less than $20 per night; check ParkNet for details.
+Many parks offer camping on-site with great amenities and camper hookups, should you travel by RV.
+Rates are often less than $20 per night.

 Another great way to gain access to national parks without having to pay admission is to volunteer.
 Most parks run regular programs for visitors who wish to donate time on projects such as trail maintenance and composting (to name a few).
 In many cases, volunteers also receive free swag, such as hats or buttons.

-While many national park admissions can be as high as $25, that fee largely is for non-commercial vehicles; walk-in visitors don't have to pay more than $10 a pop (and children under 16 are free).
-To circumvent automobile fees, park your vehicle outside the park, and take a shuttle in.
+While national park admissions can be as high as $25, that fee largely is for non-commercial vehicles; walk-in visitors don't have to pay more than $10 a pop (and children younger than 16 are free).
+To circumvent automobile fees, park your vehicle outside the park and take a shuttle in.

 Hit the Water